← Back to projects listing

 Batture’s contribution: Batture provided the engineering for the soil reinforcement in addition to surveying services for permitting of this piece.
 The Civil Engineering team at Batture helped bring the Mound to fruition by working with the artists and the archeology team from Prospect New Orleans on an engineered soil solution, layers of geotexile fabrics, to provide slope stability for the Mound.

-For these projects, Batture performed the following services:
+For this project, Batture performed the following services: